MarckBamaca/remodelapartments/src/pages/beforeandafter.md

   - title: Get in contact
     title_align: left
     content: >
-      Reach out to use either through Email or Phone and will get right back to you as soon as possible.
+      Reach out to us through Email or Phone and will get right back to you as soon as possible.
     content_align: left
     form_position: bottom
     form_width: fifty